-- To start executing tests, Test Engineer should go to test Execution section.
+- To start executing tests, Test Engineer should go to the test Execution section.

 - Then choose a TC.

-- After click on “Create New Bug”, to create the bug using mantis user interface and reorganizing the window
+- After clicking on “Create New Bug”, to create the bug using the mantis user interface and reorganizing the window

 - Test engineer writes the issue ID on Testlink